qiyangduan/schemaindex/README.rst

 How to start a SchemaIndex Server
 -------------
-After the installation, at the first time, please run this command to load currently available plugins:
+To initialize the schemaindex server, please run this command to load currently available plugins.
+This need to be done right after installation only once:

 .. code-block:: bash
     $ schemaindex reload plugin